SpartzInc/automation_object/docs/blue_prints/base_level_configurations.md

 __Description__:

 Can be used to help build automation configurations at the beginning by adding a sleep every time you change a screen.
-When no waiting hooks exist this will help keep the automation from breaking or raising errors.
+When no waiting hooks exist, this will help keep the automation from breaking or raising errors.
 Try to use hooks to make your automation less brittle and faster.

 __Example__: